 XII.
-MINERAL RESOURCES Would the project: Potentially Less Than Less Than No Impact

-Significant Significant Significant

-Impact With Impact

-Mitigation

-Included

-a) Result in the loss of availability of a known mineral resource

-that would be of value to the region and the residents of the \boxtimes
+MINERAL RESOURCES Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? \boxtimes b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? \boxtimes

-state?

-b) Result in the loss of availability of a locally-important mineral

-resource recovery site delineated on a local general plan, \boxtimes

-specific plan or other land use plan?